root18039532923/gitwork/readme.txt

-This is a version control system.
+Git is a distributed version control system.
-It is a free software.
+Git is free software.